phase1geo/tke/doc/md/TKE Developer Guide/Plugin API/api--unregister_launcher.md

 | Parameter | Description |
 | - | - |
-| description | The initial description string that was passed to the api\::register\_launcher command.
+| description | The initial description string that was passed to the `api::register_launcher` command.